 Constructing a Defense for Assault Accusations

 Assault accusations can be difficult to handle without professional legal help.
-You can get professional advice handling assault charges by contacting a Los Angeles criminal defense lawyer as soon as you are charged.
+You can get professional advice on handling assault charges by contacting a Los Angeles criminal defense lawyer as soon as you are charged.

 You Didn’t Intend to Use Force